Solar-network/docs/docs/guidebook/contribution-guidelines/repository-management.md

 **Tier 0 - Custom**

-If you want to work on much more significant changes or custom projects that you don’t think fit any of the above tiers contact us at bounty@swipechain.org.
+If you want to work on much more significant changes or custom projects that you don’t think fit any of the above tiers contact us at bounty@solar.network.

 Some examples of what a custom tier 0 could cover — developing new modules for `core` that bring in new functionalities (PoW module instead of DPoS), different voting systems, proxy voting, implementing AIPs …

 Some issues will also have labels with custom (usually higher) values that you can take on.
 Labels on those issues will have a defined monetary value, so if you see these available you can request to take point on resolving them.
-Upon completion and review you will receive payment in Swipechain.
+Upon completion and review you will receive payment in Solar.